eye-division/ray-lee/_projects/points-of-departure.md

 ---
 title: Points of Departure
 description: >-
-  Against the backdrop of night, take a walk through the atmospheric industrial landscape of Shoreham Port.
-Brought together for the first time for this one-of-a-kind event Ray Lee's spectacular sculptures emerge from the darkness to a strange but haunting effect
+  Brought together for the first time for this one-of-a-kind event Ray Lee's spectacular sculptures emerge from the darkness of Shoreham Port to a strange but haunting effect
 project_date: 2020-05-07 00:00:00
 project_to_date: 2021-05-31 00:00:00
 list: true